 The single wall flue pipe joints must be sealed.

 The 90° elbow connection to vertical pipe must be sealed to prevent condensate leakage to base of masonry chimney.

-Do NOT run vent through chimney for wood burning or oil furnaces or incinerators or any other gas appliance.
+Do not run vent through chimney for wood burning or oil furnaces or incinerators.